Matroid: Flats

 Thus, the lattice of flats of this matroid is naturally isomorphic to $L$.

-Hyperplanes
+Hyperplanes (coatoms)

-In a matroid of rank $r$, a flat of rank $r - 1$ is called a hyperplane.
-(Hyperplanes are also called co-atoms or copoints.)
+In a matroid of rank $r$, a flat of rank $r - 1$ is called a hyperplane, or co-atoms or copoints.
 These are the maximal proper flats; that is, the only superset of a hyperplane that is also a flat is the set $E$ of all the elements of the matroid.
 An equivalent definition is that a coatom is a subset of E that does not span M, but such that adding any other element to it does make a spanning set.

 The family $\mathcal{H}$ of hyperplanes of a matroid has the following properties, which may be taken as yet another axiomatization of matroids: